 - I’m tired or exhausted a lot of the time.

-- I’m having trouble sleeping (too little or too much, bad dreams, waking up
+- I’m having trouble sleeping (too little or too much, bad dreams, waking up at night).

 - I’m not eating a healthy diet.